 Depending on the ingredients in the toner it can do more than just clear out your pores.
 Some toners help soothe and hydrate, others minimize pores and some help reduce acne and pimples.

-The do-it-yourself toner I’m using right now is focused on clearing out my pores, helping to stop pimple breakouts, and soothe my skin.
+The do-it-yourself toner I’m using right now is focused on clearing out my pores, helping to stop pimple breakouts, and soothing my skin.

 What I found when using this mix is it could be a little strong for sensitive skin.
-Some ways to help with this are staying away from this altogether, use less apple cider vinegar and/or tea tree oil, or use more green tea so it’s not so strong to irritate the skin.
+Some ways to help with this are staying away from this altogether, using less apple cider vinegar and/or tea tree oil, or using more green tea so it’s not so strong to irritate the skin.

 Here are some other do-it-yourself toners that I’ve used